cypress-io/cypress-documentation/source/guides/references/proxy-configuration.md

 # Set a proxy on Windows

-Cypress will attempt to load the proxy configured in the Windows registry by default. {% url "Learn how to set your proxy settings system-wide in Windows." https://www.howtogeek.com/tips/how-to-set-your-proxy-settings-in-windows-8.1/ %}
+When starting up after being installed, Cypress will attempt to load the proxy configured in the Windows registry by default. {% url "Learn how to set your proxy settings system-wide in Windows." https://www.howtogeek.com/tips/how-to-set-your-proxy-settings-in-windows-8.1/ %}

+{% note info %}
+When downloading Cypress for the first time, the `cypress` command line tool *does not* read proxy settings from the Windows registry.
+If you need to configure a proxy for the installation to work, you must set the appropriate environment variables as described below.
+{% endnote %}

-You can override this behavior by setting proxy environment variables before running Cypress.
-In Command Prompt, it looks like this:
+You can also set proxy environment variables before running Cypress to override the Windows registry.
+This is also the only way to define a proxy for `cypress install`.
+In Command Prompt, defining the required environment variables looks like this:

 ```shell
 set HTTP_PROXY=http://my-company-proxy.com